Aviatrix NEXT GEN TRANSIT with customized SNAT and DNAT features¶

 Step 4.
 Configure Aviatrix Customized SNAT function on both Transit Primary Gateway and Transit HA Gateway¶

-This action changes the packet’s source IP address from Spoke VPCs in Cloud to a IP which belongs to On-Prem routable CIDR.
+This action changes the packet’s source IP address from Spoke VPCs in the Cloud to an IP which belongs to an On-Prem routable CIDR.

 4.1.
-Go to Gateway page, click on the Transit Primary Gateway first.
+Go to the Gateway page, click on the Transit Primary Gateway first.
 Click Edit.

 4.2.
-Continue on the Edit page, scroll to SNAT.
+Continue on to the Edit page, scroll to SNAT.
 Select Customized SNAT.